Sign up to the newsletter

 Digital Security by Design (“DSbD”) challenge was launched by UK Research and Innovation in 2019 to improve the current insecure foundations computing infrastructure.

-The Digital Security by Design Technology Access Programme (“DSbD TAP”) is an awareness and acceleration programme that addresses the cybersecurity challenges faced by embedded product and software companies.
+The Digital Security by Design Technology Access Programme (“DSbD TAP”) is an awareness and acceleration programme that addresses the cybersecurity challenges faced by industry.

 The programme provides the tools, resources and expertise needed to assist experimentation with the new CHERI architecture and Morello board for enhanced digital security.